DremOSDeveloperTeam/otnmcp/README.md

 In order to see the different implimentations, you can browse the branches.
 Every implimentation will be there.
 The master branch is only for documentation.

+## How does it work?
+On many devices, it can be impossible or tedius to use the Telnet client originally provided with OTN.
+We saw this as a problem, and wanted to be able to expand OTN to more than just old devices.
+That's where the OTN Modern Clients come in.

+Starting with OTN release 0.1.3, there will be 3 different ways to upload a document to the server - Telnet, HTTP, and FTP.
+These settings can be toggled in the server-configurator.bat file.

 ## Under Construction!
 At this point in time, this website is under construction, so below is a list of all the implimentations of OTNMCP there are.